otrv4/otrv4/otrv4.md

 * Verify that the point `Y` received is on curve Ed448.
 * Verify that the DH public key `B` is from the correct group and that it does not degenerate.
+  // TODO: does this degenerate?
+Maybe stating that '>= 2 and <= modulus-2' is
+  the check.

 An Identity message is an OTR message encoded as: